 Since you can only configure tamper once for each device, please make sure that this is the configuration you actually want before you execute this example on actual device.

 The SE Manager supports multi-thread safe APIs for MicriumOS and FreeRTOS interfacing with CMSIS RTOS2 APIs.

 For MicriumOS support the user application must define the compile time option SL_CATALOG_MICRIUMOS_KERNEL_PRESENT.
 For FreeRTOS support the user application must define the compile time option SL_CATALOG_FREERTOS_KERNEL_PRESENT.
 For bare metal mode (non-RTOS) the user must not define SL_CATALOG_MICRIUMOS_KERNEL_PRESENT or SL_CATALOG_FREERTOS_KERNEL_PRESENT.

 Applications created using Simplicity Studio 5 need to include the header file called sl_component_catalog.h which will include a macro define for one of the abovementioned RTOSes if present.

 In the cases with SL_CATALOG_MICRIUMOS_KERNEL_PRESENT or SL_CATALOG_FREERTOS_KERNEL_PRESENT defined (RTOS-mode), the SE Manager will be configured with threading and yield support.
-Configure sl_se_command_context_t with sl_se_set_yield to yield the CPU core when the SE Manager is waiting for the Secure Element to complete a mailbox command.
+Configure sl_se_command_context_t with sl_se_set_yield to yield the CPU core when the SE Manager is waiting for the Secure Engine to complete a mailbox command.

 |System and configuration attestation. |